Duknust/SDC-SSI/README.md

 # SDC-SSI

-##This is the web repository of Security in Information Systems
+##This is the Information Systems Security web repository

 ---